girishdhegde/fire-detection/README.md

-## Scan the QR code to Download the Android App:
+## Scan the QR code Open with Drive to Download the Android App:

 ![application](/screenshots/app.png)